-'''

-temp_array (shape, dtype, strides=None)
+temp_array (shape, dtype, strides=None, offset=0, nbytes=None)

-'''

 Adds a temporary GPU array to the plan, and returns the corresponding KernelArgument.
+See array() for the information about the parameters.

 Temporary arrays can share physical memory, but in such a way that their contents is guaranteed to persist between the first and the last use in a kernel during the execution of the plan.

-'''

 temp_array_like(arr)

-'''